 Let everyone have a bird’s eye view

-Ditch tradition and arrange chairs in a refreshing way.
+Ditch tradition and refreshingly arrange chairs.

 Venue idea: This works for almost every kind of wedding, from farm to beach and halls.

-Description: Arrange chairs around the altar, arch or couple.
+Description: Arrange chairs around the altar, arch, or couple.

 Benefits and tips of using: Everyone gets to have a very clear view of the couple and wedding proceedings.